DeepLabCut/DeepLabCut/examples/README.md

 For GPU-based training and analysis you will need to switch to either our [supplied Docker container](https://github.com/MMathisLab/Docker4DeepLabCut2.0), and modify the [Docker Demo Notebook](Docker_TrainNetwork_VideoAnalysis.ipynb) for your project, or you need to [install TensorFlow with GPU support](master/docs/installation.md) in an Anaconda Env.

-## Demo DeepLabCut training and analysis on Colaboratory:
+## Demo DeepLabCut training and analysis on Colaboratory (in the cloud):

 - Alternatively, you can use Google [Colaboratory](https://colab.research.google.com) to demo running the training and analysis of new videos, i.e. the parts that need a GPU!